merenlab/merenlab.org/tutorials/infant-gut/index.md

 |E_faecium_6798|faecium|
 ```

-Which is also in your data pack.
+Which is also in your data-pack.
 Let's import it into the pan database as an additional layer data:

 ``` bash
 anvi-import-misc-data -p PAN/Enterococcus-PAN.db \